 The Australian Government's THRIVE 2030 Visitor Economy Strategy (released in March 2022) sets out to assist the tourism industry and governments in setting a plan for sustainable long-term growth of the visitor economy over the next ten years.
-It is underpinned by a vision that delivers quality experiences for visitors,
+It is underpinned by a vision that delivers quality experiences for visitors, includes businesses that are globally competitive that are profitable, grow sustainably and providing jobs, growth and infrastructure that benefit Australian communities.

 One of the key Actions (7.5) of this strategy is to 'grow and develop high-quality products and experiences around unique Australian locations and themes, including approaches which integrate sustainable nature tourism with economic opportunities for Traditional Owners, and reflect emerging tourism trends such as geotourism.'
-The AGC is pleased to see that the goals of the AGC's National Geotourism Strategy (NGS), launched just over 12 months ago, are complementary to this Action, and that there is recognition within the THRIVE 2030 Strategy for the need to integrate natural and cultural heritage.
+The AGC is pleased to see that the goals of the AGC's National Geotourism Strategy (NGS), launched just over two years ago, are complementary to this Action, and that there is recognition within the THRIVE 2030 Strategy for the need to integrate natural and cultural heritage.
 These are core to the design of geotourism offerings.
-The inclusion of a geotourism case study within the Strategy documentation - the NSW Glen Innes Highlands aspiring GeoRegion - represents a major step in crystalising and advancing geotourism concepts.
+The inclusion of a geotourism case study within the Strategy documentation - the NSW Glen Innes Highlands GeoRegion - represents a major step in crystalising and advancing geotourism concepts.